Case study brief: Comprehensive accessibility training for Invuse

 The team now has the confidence to correctly structure a website or document, and write content in an accessible format.
 Streamlining their projects with the user at the forefront.
 This will ensure that their information and services are accessible for everyone.

 Not only seeing live demonstrations on website testing, the team conducted their own website audits.
-Giving Invuse the chance to review their own site and look at ways of enhancing their communication methods with the world.
+This has empowered Invuse to review their own site and look at ways of enhancing their communication methods with the world.